intelygenz/the-real-devops-challenge/SOLUTIONS.md

 ENV MONGO_INITDB_ROOT_DATABASE=${MONGO_INITDB_DATABASE:-test}
 ```

-As it can be seen, default values are set for the root username, root password and database name.
-So it is encouraged to provide different values at build time for security reasons when the image is built.
-For example the image can be built with the following command:
+As it can be seen, it is offered the possibility to provide the root username, root password and database at build time.
+Default values are set for the root username, root password and database name in environment variables.
+So in case the image is run without any environment variables values, the container could run.

+The image could be built with the following command:

 ```sh
 docker build \